8 signs someone has true class and sophistication (even if they don’t come from money)

 You’ll rarely hear them brag about their income, possessions, or connections.
 They let their actions, their kindness, and their quiet competence speak for themselves.

-One of the most impressive entrepreneurs I’ve met drove an old, beat-up Toyota.
+One of the most impressive entrepreneurs I’ve come across drove an old, beat-up Toyota.
 He didn’t need to flash wealth because his presence commanded respect on its own.
 That’s class: knowing you don’t have to prove yourself to anyone.

 It doesn’t mean you can’t enjoy nice things.
 But flaunting them?
 That’s insecurity, not sophistication.